 There are regular political exchanges between Germany and the Philippines at government and parliamentary level.

-Bilateral trade between Germany and the Philippines totalled 4.9 billion euros in 2016, down from 5.1 billion euros in 2015.
-German imports from the Philippines fell to 2.8 billion euros from 3.0 billion euros in 2015, and German exports to the Philippines decreased to 2.06 billion euros from 2.15 billion euros in 2015.
-Germany’s largest exports to the Philippines are electronic goods and electronic construction machinery, followed by other machinery.
-Aircraft as well as chemical and pharmaceutical products are also important exports.
+Bilateral trade between Germany and the Philippines totalled 5.6 billion euros in 2017 (2016: 4.8 billion euros).
+German imports from the Philippines markedly increased to 3.6 billion euros (2016: 2.8 billion euros) and German exports to the Philippines were almost unchanged at 2.0 billion euros.
+Germany’s largest exports to the Philippines are machinery, electronic goods and foodstuffs.
+Aircraft as well as chemical and pharmaceutical products also play an important role.

 Given the Philippines’ stable macroeconomic environment and high growth rates, there are clear signs of positive developments in economic relations between the two countries.
 In recent years, German companies making new investments in the IT services sector have outsourced internal business processes to the Philippines or opened their own call centres there.
 German companies in the maritime, transport and insurance sectors also see the Philippines as a promising future market.
 In addition, German companies in the industrial manufacturing sector have recently made investments in the Philippines.